To content

 A „Promotions-Test” (“doctoral test”; available only in German language) developed by the Psychological Institute of the University of Heidelberg can help you with an initial orientation for the decision to pursue a doctorate.
 This test is concerned with characteristics and qualifications relevant to a doctorate.

-With personal advice and a trained coach, the Graduate Center TU Dortmund supports prospective doctoral researchers in their decision-making process.
+With personal advice and a counseling, the Graduate Center TU Dortmund supports prospective doctoral researchers in their decision-making process.

 First, ask yourself the question: Why are you interested in a doctorate?